 Here’s what we need to know-Is climate change creating a mismatch between fall migrating birds and their food source-fruits and insects?

-The Schoodic Phenology Trail is spread over 9 trails located throughout all of Downeast Maine.
+The Downeast Phenology Trail is spread over 9 trails located throughout all of Downeast Maine.

 Why become a volunteer?